 Permanent Supportive Housing

-HRSA has recently clarified the definition of homelessness in response to language included in the Senate Appropriations Committee Report and confirmed in the Conference Committee Report on the FY2012 Appropriations Act.
+- Clarification of the 12-Month Rule, HRSA has recently clarified the definition of homelessness in response to language included in the Senate Appropriations Committee Report and confirmed in the Conference Committee Report on the FY2012 Appropriations Act.
 Read this Policy Advisory from John Lozier, executive director of the National Health Care for the Homeless Council.
+Here is the memo from Jim Macrae, Bureau of Primary Health Care at HRSA.

 - Policy and Practice Brief: Clinical Challenges in Permanent Supportive Housing, 2011.
 This brief highlights issues faced by clinicians providing direct services in the field and makes policy and practice recommendations to help strengthen this growing model of care.
 The brief is also directed at administrators and policymakers so they may better understand these challenges and work to reduce common barriers.